 Nurses have significant diagnostic influence in the areas of cardiac rhythm monitoring and dysrhythmia identification (Hebra, 1994).
 It is essential that nurses who care patients at risk for cardiac dysrhythmias have a thorough understanding of accurate electrode placement.
 They must also use current principles when determining the optimal leads to use in monitoring specific types of dysrhythmias.

-Nurses outside the critical care settings do not need to master ECG dysrhythmia interpretation.
+Nurses outside the critical care settings do not need to master EKG dysrhythmia interpretation.